 Hurricane of 1916

-The entire banana field with lime trees, coconut trees, and bay trees were all gone!
+The entire banana field with lime trees, coconut trees, and bay trees was all gone!

 Even the fragile onion bulbs were uprooted.